Language Training Frequently Asked Questions

 We operate language classes in over 40 states in the U.S. as well as in Canada, Mexico, Europe, South America, Asia, and Africa.
-We have been successfully working worldwide with the federal government for 3 years providing training in over 60 locations nationally and internationally to government linguists.
+We have been successfully working worldwide with the federal government since 2000 providing training in over 60 locations nationally and internationally to government linguists.

 In addition to on-site courses, we can conduct group classes or even make a home visit if desired.
-If a face-to-face class is not possible to arrange do to your schedule or location, we offer classes remotely via free platforms like Skype, FaceTime, AdobeConnect and WhatsApp.
+If a face-to-face class is not possible to arrange due to your schedule or location, we offer classes remotely via free platforms like Skype, FaceTime, AdobeConnect, Zoom, and WhatsApp.

 How do I get started with my language classes?

 Start by completing the online needs analysis, and we will contact you to chat about your goals plans for study.
 After an initial discussion, if a language program with LTC sounds like a good fit, we’ll schedule an appointment to speak more in depth about your program either in person or over the phone, and plan your class and curriculum options!

 LTC recommends private training as this gives the participant individualized attention and allows LTC to tailor the program specifically for that person’s needs.
 Group classes are wonderful forums to support your ongoing one-on-one instruction.